mackelab/lfi-experiments/README.md

                                list to use different bandwidths on subsequent rounds, e.g. large on the first round and then shrinking.
+  --loss-calib-atleast FLOAT   If set, kernel evaluation (per minibatch) will
+                               never return zero for all x at which it is
-  --loss-calib-kernel TEXT     Kernel type used for loss calibration.
-Note
-                               that the loss calibration kernel is only used, if the bandwidth specified as loss-calib is not
+                               evaluated: Iff the fraction of weights returned by the kernel are below the limit specified, the kernel will  will default to a uniform kernel for which the desired fraction is non- zero.  [default: 0.2] --loss-calib-kernel TEXT     Kernel type used for loss calibration.
+Note that the loss calibration kernel is only used, if the bandwidth specified as loss-calib is not